 Foreclosure is rarely a simple financial problem.
 It is usually a timeline of missed information, misunderstood rights, and decisions made under pressure.

 Foreclosure Diaries documents real situations, case studies, legal insights, and field observations from working inside the foreclosure process.
-The goal is simple: expose how the system actually works so property owners, heirs, and investors can make informed decisions before it is too late.
+The goal is simple: to expose how the system actually works so property owners, heirs, and investors can make informed decisions before it is too late.

 Each entry breaks down key moments in foreclosure—notice periods, legal requirements, redemption windows, surplus funds, and negotiation strategies—through real-world analysis rather than theory.